 Repair: To clear the line, remove the fuel line and spray some carburetor cleaner in the hose to help loosen the clog.
 Next, blow air through the line using compressed air until the clog is removed.

 Reinstall the line.
-If you can’t get the clog removed or you find your fuel lines are dry and cracked, you can easily replace it with a new fuel line purchased on Amazon or your local hardware store.
+If you can’t get the clog removed or you find your fuel lines are dry and cracked, you can easily replace it with a new fuel line purchased online or at your local hardware store.

 Bad Troy-Bilt Gas Cap